 Have you ever been working on multiple projects in Adobe Premiere Pro and wished that you could have more than one open at a time?
 You can in Adobe Premiere Pro CC 2018.
 How does that work?
 In this video, author Richard Harrington walks you through how you can manage having multiple projects open at once in Premiere Pro CC 2018.

-If you came to Adobe Premier Pro from Final Cut Pro seven or earlier, there was a feature that you may have gotten used that you missed.
+If you came to Adobe Premiere Pro from Final Cut Pro seven or earlier, there was a feature that you may have gotten used that you missed.
 That was the ability to have multiple projects open at the same time.
 A lot of folks like to do this so that they can easily browse multiple projects and just move things between bins as needed to quickly access content.
-Now this type of workflow is supported in Premier Pro as of the 2018 edition.
+Now this type of workflow is supported in Premiere Pro as of the 2018 edition.
 However, it's a little bit complex and I want to walk you through the benefits as well as some of the gotchas.

-If you're working in Premier Pro, you can now decide to open up an additional project to make it easier to move content around.
+If you're working in Premiere Pro, you can now decide to open up an additional project to make it easier to move content around.
 For example, I can simply choose, file, open project.
-Let's navigate to another Premier Pro project and I'll open it up.
+Let's navigate to another Premiere Pro project and I'll open it up.
 Now, if you open up a older version of a project, that's not originally created in 2018, it will automatically promote it to a newer version so that the old version remains unmodified.

 You can choose where to put this, but by default it'll be stored next to the original project.
 When you click okay, it's generated.
 Now, if the media is offline you'll need to locate that media.
 Not a big deal, just navigate to the content.
 You can select the target drive and choose search, it'll find one of the files and then choose okay and everything should properly reconnect.
 Once the media is reconnected, the new project is opened simultaneously.